STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • If your bill is being reviewed, you are still required to pay all charges from us that are due for payment.

-• If required, we will make the necessary bill adjustments in the subsequent bill once SP Group has confirmed your usages in accordance with Clause 10.
+• If required, we will make the necessary bill adjustments in the subsequent bill once SP Group has confirmed your usage in accordance with Clause 10.

 12. SECURITY DEPOSITS